Contact: Tracey Mann or Diana Allen

 Educational/Advocacy Components: Group leaders responsible for own programming.
 Preparation, Reflection, and Follow-Up materials are available at front of UCC Mission Trip Opportunities booklet or on-line at http://www.ucc.org/volunteer/mission-trip-opportunities/mission-trip-resources.html Surrounding natural and historic attractions in the Cape Fear Region are available. www.wilmingtonandbeaches.com

 Time: Year-round.
-Weekend, long weekend, and full week trips.
+Full week (Sunday-Saturday) trips.
+Partial week trips between Monday and Thursday.
 Book at least one month ahead.
 The summer months book up fastest.

 Group Size: 18 maximum for lodging at Matthew House.
 Other housing options are available for groups larger than 18 by contacting WARM.